 Fog Lights vs High Beams: Why They Matter for Safe Driving

-What Are Fog Lights and Why Are They Essential in Bad Weather?
+What Are Fog Lights and When to Use

 How High Beams Work and When to Use Them Safely

 High-beam lights are an integral component of your vehicle’s lighting system.
 They are meant to offer better illumination for nighttime driving in unlit stretches.
-They emit bright and focused light beams that project far into the distance.
-These lights are present within the headlight assembly.
 They offer significantly more brightness than low beams.
+High beams are your longest-range headlights.
+They are designed to help you see far on dark, unlit roads.

-The extended field of vision offers you sufficient reaction time and improves your safety.
-You can activate high beams by pushing or pulling the turn signal arm, making them accessible to you.
+Ease of use: You can quickly activate high beams by pushing or pulling the turn signal lever, making them easy to switch on when needed.

 Understanding the usage of fog lights and high beams is crucial for safe driving.
 Here’s a closer look at when you should use fog lights and high beams: